intbio/mm_hse_2023/workshops/Modeller/index.md

 - We will obtain protein structure based on templates
 - Duration: 60 minutes
 - Objectives: be able to
-    - Prepare protein sequences for Modeller.
+    - Prepare protein sequences for Modeller
-    - Select a template based on sequence identity comparison.
+    - Select a template based on sequence identity comparison
     - Align target sequence with the template
-    - Model building.
+    - Model building
-    - Model evaluation.
+    - Model evaluation
     - CollabFold usage
-    - AlphaFold2 application using ChimeraX
+    - Swiss-Model usage

 ## Jupyter notebook
 - [modeller.ipynb](modeller.ipynb)